 - Unusual bleeding or bruising

 - Pain, swelling, redness, or irritation at the injection site

 You may have other side effects that go away as your body adjusts to the drug.
 They include:

-How you take it.
-You begin slowly and raise your dosage over time, starting with 0.25 milligrams for the first 2 days, then 0.50 milligrams on day 3, 0.75 on day 4, up to 1.25 milligrams day 5 and up to 2 milligrams as maintenance thereafter.
+How you take it: You begin slowly and raise your dosage over time, starting with 0.25 milligrams for the first 2 days, then 0.50 milligrams on day 3, 0.75 on day 4, up to 1.25 milligrams on day 5, and up to 2 milligrams as maintenance thereafter.

-Side effects.
-Possible side effects for those taking siponimod include disorders of the nervous system and as infections.
+Side effects: Side effects include disorders of the nervous system and as infections.
 The most common side effects include:

 - Swelling in extremities